Pre-purchase examination

 5 stage exam and 2 stage exam horse vettings with Blackdown Equine Clinic

 At this stage according to the vetting findings it may be suggested that further examination is required.
-Blackdown Equine Clinic vets are equipped with digital X-ray machines, ultrasound and endoscopes so this exam can usually be made immediately.
+Blackdown Equine Clinic vets are equipped with digital X-ray machines, ultrasound and endoscopes so these examinations can usually be made immediately.

 For some vettings / pre purchase exams undertaken by Blackdown Equine vets, it is possible to reduce from a 5-stage vetting to a 2-stage vetting, should this be suitable for the horse and prospective purchaser.